mikepack/pipes/README.md

   # config.namespace will specify a Redis namespace to use (default nil):
   config.namespace = 'my_project'

-  # config.resolve tells Pipes to resolve dependencies when calling Pipes::Runner.run(...) (default true):
+  # config.resolve tells Pipes to resolve dependencies when calling Pipes.enqueue(...) (default true):
   config.resolve = false

   config.stages do